ChrisMulvay/docker-wp-adv/README.md

 ## Introduction

-All the information found within this document come from a great article by titled **Build a solid WordPress dev environment with Docker**
+All the information found within this document come from a great article by titled:
-**URL**: <https://aschmelyun.com/blog/build-a-solid-wordpress-dev-environment-with-docker/>
+**Build a solid WordPress dev environment with Docker** **URL**: <https://aschmelyun.com/blog/build-a-solid-wordpress-dev-environment-with-docker/>

-## Create a folder structure
+## Create a directory structure

     my-website-folder
         nginx/
             default.conf
         wordpress/
             (WordPress Source Files)
         docker-compose.yml
         nginx.dockerfile
         php.dockerfile

-**Note**: _Downloand and install WordPress into the wordpress/ in the above structure._
+**Note**: _Downloand and install WordPress into the *wordpress/* directory in the above structure._

 ## Creating Our Stack